Joseph Boxhall: Inquiries

-After arriving in New York on April 28, Boxhall was examined by a doctor and was excused from testifying in the American inquiry into the sinking, but nonetheless he testified about a week later.
-He and his fellow surviving officers were allowed to leave New York on the Adriatic on 2 May.
+After arriving in New York on April 18, Boxhall, along with his fellow surviving officers, were served with subpoenas to testify at the American inquiry into the sinking.
+Initially, he testified on Day 3 of the hearings and was noted to be unwell.
+He had complained prior to the testimony of suffering from chest pains.
+Soon after, he was examined by a doctor who diagnosed him with pleurisy due to exposure whilst in the lifeboats.
+He would testify again about a week later.
+He and his fellow surviving officers were allowed to leave New York on the on 2 May.

 After returning to England, Boxhall bore witness again, this time at the British inquiry.
-Much of his testimony concerned details of the lifeboat lowerings and Titanics navigation, including the many ice warnings.
-He was also the first person to testify that he saw another vessel in proximity while Titanic sank.
+Much of his testimony concerned details of the lifeboat lowerings and Titanics navigation, including the ice warnings, a number of which Boxhall marked down.
+Boxhall was also the first person to testify that he saw another vessel in proximity while Titanic sank.